ghodulik95/chromebook-nautilus-desktop/README.md

 ### Other Linux distributions?

-[Section 10](#who-is-this-for) describes other distros I tested (NixOS, Manjaro, Fedora, Vanilla Puppy), highlighting some hardware compatibility issues I encountered before ultimately choosing Xubuntu.
+[Section 10](#who-is-this-for) describes other distros I explored (NixOS, Manjaro, Fedora, Vanilla Puppy) before ultimately choosing Xubuntu.
+I highlight some hardware compatibility issues I encountered with each OS.
 In short, Xubuntu provided the best out-of-the-box experience among these options—even though NixOS was my first preference.
+This is why I chose Xubuntu to ultimately further customize.
+The modifications in this project were not tested with those other distros I tried.

 ### Current experience

 I have not run extensive stress tests on my Nautilus, but it’s currently running *wonderfully* for all my old Chromebook use cases and QOL preferences.
-Even the stylus works great with Krita and Xournal++, including pressure sensitivity and palm rejection.
+Touch screen is great, even the stylus works great with Krita and Xournal++, including pressure sensitivity and palm rejection.
 And it is *significantly* speedier than ChromeOS had been running, even after a powerwash.
 [Performance notes](#performance-notes) contains some more details.

 ### Hardware limitations

-Finally, please note that there are some serious hardware limitations related to the internal speakers, microphone, and the tablet-facing camera (the [normal webcam functions fine](#webcam-notes).
+Finally, please note that there are some serious hardware limitations related to the internal speakers, microphone, and the tablet-facing camera (the [normal webcam functions fine](#webcam-notes)).
 See the [limitations](#limitations) and [disclaimers](#disclaimers) for more details. **You have been warned.**

 ---